 How does comprehensive insurance compare to collision insurance?

-Comprehensive and collision insurance are often sold together as part of your policy’s core coverage.
+Comprehensive and collision insurance are often sold together as part of your insurance policy’s core coverage.
 As a package, they offer protection from a range of predicaments.

 When you have a car accident, collision coverage helps with the costs of repairing or replacing your vehicle.
 Comprehensive insurance covers car damage from incidents other than collisions, such as vandalism, theft, and flooding.